 Extra Note: Oven temperature may vary; you might need less time or more.

 To get the narrow stripes; best use slightly less than heap spoonful batter.

-Once done filling both batter; gives the pan a gentle knock on bench top to clear the bubble and it might helps to even out slightly.
+Once done filling both batter; gives the pan a gentle knock on bench top to clear the bubble and it might help to even out slightly.
 You might want to try making rainbow colours or candy sticks colours or even Tiger stripes.